-If a law, a police officer, or a prosecutor overreaches, the defense attorney can move the judge to dismiss for lack of jurisdiction.
+A law, a police officer, or prosecutor may overreach.
+When they do, the defense attorney can ask the judge to dismiss for lack of jurisdiction.
 If the judge agrees, the judge dismisses the criminal case.

 When a client is outside Minnesota, we should look at the basis for criminal jurisdiction, or the lack of jurisdiction.

 Venue vs. jurisdiction

 Many confuse venue with jurisdiction.
 Both involve location, territory, and boundaries.

 But if a court lacks jurisdiction over a case, it must be dismissed.
 (A prosecutor in some other jurisdiction could still file charges, however.)

-Another common ground between the two concept is the ability or the convenience of prosecuting or defending a case in a particular location.
-Lawyers may raise these issues and courts may act upon them, where impossible, impractical, or inconvenient to prosecute or defend a case in a given place.
+So, both jurisdiction and venue connote the ability or convenience of prosecuting or defending a case in a particular location.
+Lawyers may raise these issues.
+And courts may act upon them, where impractical, or inconvenient to prosecute or defend a case in a given place.